COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 6. Otherwise, semicolon delimiters are used.
 7. Text fields containing newline characters are always semicolon-delimited.
 7. Where necessary, the text-prefix protocol character is `<text prefix>`.
-8. Multi-line text fields should contain at least `<text indent>` spaces at the beginning of each new line.
+8. Each non-blank line of multi-line text fields not appearing as part of loops should contain `<text indent>` spaces at the beginning.
 Tab characters must not be used for this purpose.
-A separate rule applies to multi-line text fields appearing in loops (see below).
+Paragraphs are separated by a single blank line which must contain only a new line character.
 9. No tab characters may be used for formatting data values.
 10. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary.
-11. An new line character always follows the final semicolon of a semicolon-delimited text field.
+11. A new line character always follows the final semicolon of a semicolon-delimited text field.
 12. Looped data names should use the same delimiter for all items in the same column.

 ### 2.2 Lists